J5kinner/OpenSourceMapping/README.md

 ## Check for unused dependencies
 `npm-check` to find the unused packages
 `npm uninstall <package_name>` remove the package and module folder

+# NPM Packaging
+`npm login` to login to npm
+`npm publish` to publish the package to npm but make sure to increment the version number in `package.json` first